rackerlabs/docs-developer-blog/_posts/2020-07-06-microsoft-365-readiness-assesment.md

 configuration and migration options.
 For example, we help define a migration path and the appropriate configuration for Microsoft Exchange&reg;.

-- **Teams readiness**: We can configure the Microsoft Teams® collaboration tool, which works with SharePoint® and has video and chat capabilities, to encourage productive collaboration.
-Because it is so flexible, this readiness effort focuses on security, compliance, and the tool's governance objectives.
+- **Teams readiness**: To encourage productive collaboration, we can configure the collaboration tool, Teams, which works with SharePoint® and has video and chat capabilities.
+The tool's flexibility enables us to focus this readiness effort on security, compliance, and governance objectives.

 - **File sharing and collaboration readiness**: As with Microsoft Teams, OneDrive® and SharePoint are collaborative cloud tools that enhance productivity